University of Bristol

 Campus and Crime Map

-- Most residences are in Stoke Bishop, Clifton or the city centre, which are all within walking distance or a short bus journey from the main campus.
+- Most residences are in Stoke Bishop, Clifton or the city centre, which are all a short walk or bus journey from the main campus.

 - City Population: 428,000

 - The largest city in south-west England, Bristol has an inspiring culture, a friendly atmosphere and an independent spirit.
 The city has been named the UK's best place to live (Sunday Times, 2017).

 - Bristol is a thriving hub of creativity, culture and entertainment, but it is also full of green spaces, grand architecture and beautiful parks.